vreplicon/quizApp/README.md

-# quizApp
+# universeTrivia

-A basic html page that quizzes the user on their knowledge of outer space trivia.
+A basic javascript app that quizzes the user on their knowledge of outer space trivia.

 ## Usage